puf/puf.io/notes/posts/Pebble Relaunch.md

 * They're still working on optimizing the software, which should double battery life.
 * I've been running the Pixel Miner game a lot, which probably uses more battery.

-So far I love the new Pebble, as it's looks and feels like a retro-device at this point.
-It reliable shows notifications from my phone and is a good reminder that I need to get those a bit more under control again.
+So far I love the new Pebble, as it's looks and feels like a retro device at this point.
+It reliably shows notifications from my phone and is a good reminder that I need to get those a bit more under control again.
 I still likely won't become a regular watch wearer, but like playing with the tech for now.

 Want to get your own Pebble?
 Order it from [repebble.com][repebble].